wendidy/TOHacks/README.md

   Using node.js to build a browser chat box app.
 (Which is kind of irrelevant to the theme for now) Web dev (Promote awareness of different diseases around the world)

+  Virtual chatting box, you will be able to see other people's virtual figures.
+    For now we are only able to do it 2D, and nothing about setting user preferences.
+    In the future we can look more into it, and hopefully launch an app